Trebolium/singer_id_encoder/README.md

 <h2>Acknowledgments</h2>

-For our implementation, we made modifcations to the model (which reflects the architecture proposed by [Wan et al. 2018](10.1109/ICASSP.2018.8462665)) and data objects utilised within the encoder module shared by [CorentinJ](https://github.com/CorentinJ/Real-Time-Voice-Cloning).
+For our implementation, we made minor modifcations to the model (which reflects the architecture proposed by [Wan et al. 2018](10.1109/ICASSP.2018.8462665)) and data objects utilised within the encoder module shared by [CorentinJ](https://github.com/CorentinJ/Real-Time-Voice-Cloning).